Scandal-UK/FluentValidationLister/ReadMe.md

 # FluentValidationLister
-#### v1.0.6
+#### v1.0.7

-An ASP.NET Core extension for [FluentValidation](https://github.com/JeremySkinner/FluentValidation) to provide additional endpoints that describe the validators for a Web API project.
+An ASP.NET Core extension for [FluentValidation](https://github.com/JeremySkinner/FluentValidation) to provide additional endpoints that describe validator metadata for a Web API project.

 This project adds an ActionFilter which will describe the rules and messages defined for any validator.
-It has been developed using [FluentValidation](https://github.com/JeremySkinner/FluentValidation) v8.6.
+It has been developed using [FluentValidation](https://github.com/JeremySkinner/FluentValidation) v8.6.1.

 This filter is fully compatible with ASP.NET Core 2.x and 3.x.